apereo/cas/docs/cas-server-documentation/installation/JPA-Ticket-Registry.md

 To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html#jpa-ticket-registry).

-Note that the default value for Hibernate's DDL setting is `create-drop` which may not be appropriate for use in production.
-Setting the value to `validate` may be more desirable, but any of the following options can be used:

-* `validate` - validate the schema, but make no changes to the database.
-* `update` - update the schema.
-* `create` - create the schema, destroying previous data.
-* `create-drop` - drop the schema at the end of the session.

 ## TGT Locking

 TGTs are almost always updated within the same transaction they are loaded from the database in, but